I'm Sprung

-"I'm Sprung" is the debut single written, produced, and performed by American musician T-Pain from his debut album, Rappa Ternt Sanga (2005).
+"I'm Sprung" is the debut single written, produced, and performed by American singer T-Pain from his debut album, Rappa Ternt Sanga (2005).
 The song is dedicated to his wife, Amber.
 T-Pain thanked DJ Felli Fel for being the first person to play the song on the radio.

 Background

-The idea for the song originated from the 1997 movie Sprung.
+The singer said that the idea for the song originated from the 1997 movie Sprung.
+T-Pain said during a USA Today interview that "I'm Sprung" was written for his wife Amber: "It was brand new love.
+It was the kind of love that makes you write a song about it.
+I was experimenting with Auto-Tune at the time and I really got into it.
+It was fairly easy to get that done, because it was about something I am well-versed in: love."
+Before T-Pain had signed to Jive Records, "the song was already circulating.
+It was kind of surprising once I found out what label money does to a song — just seeing it spread once the label got involved was amazing.
+It surprised me how fast it happened, but I already knew it was a good song."

 Chart performance

 "I'm Sprung" was a success on the Billboard Hot 100, peaking at number eight, becoming T-Pain's first Top 10 single.
 The song was in the 2005 and 2006 year-ends, albeit very barely both times.
 The single was also a success on the R&B charts, peaking at number nine, while peaking at number 14 on the Billboard Pop 100.
 While a big success in the United States, it was considered a moderate success in most European countries.
 On June 14, 2006, the single was certified platinum for sales of over a million copies in the United States.